4×8 chicken coop lumber list

 - Run apron (24-in skirt extending outward from run base) → ~50 sq ft for a 12×12 run perimeter

 Total: ~55 sq ft.
-The 25-foot × 36-inch roll provides 75 sq ft of usable cloth — enough for the coop and run with margin for waste.
-If your run is larger than 12×12, buy a second roll for the run apron.
+The roll provides 75 sq ft of usable cloth — enough for the coop and run with margin for waste.
+If your run is larger than 12×12, buy a second roll for the apron and don't try to stretch the first one.
+A short apron is the same as no apron once something starts digging.

 The list above is the coop only.
-The run is a separate build with its own materials:
+The run is a separate build with its own materials, and the foundation depends on whether the coop sits on a slab, piers, or skids:

 - Run framing: 4×4 corner posts + 2×4 horizontal rails. ~$80 for a 12×12 run.